pgazmuri/GPTReactor/README.md

 npm run dev
 ```

 GPTReactor's basic empty web application should now be running.
 You can view the application by opening your web browser and navigating to the URL provided in your terminal.
+It's recommended to leave the app running while using GPTReactor.
 Next, we will setup the python code-gen project.

 Open a second terminal and navigate to the GPTReactor/code-gen directory.
 Run the following command to install the Python dependencies: